jacopodonati/img-dl/README.md

 When possible, it tries to use the `download` attribute so the image will be automatically downloaded, but it rarely works.
 If you want to see what I mean, try it on Bing and you'll see the image won't open as a new URL, but it will be downloaded.

+The icon is based on a vector image by [Freepik](https://www.flaticon.com/authors/freepik).

 ## Supported sites

 For the moment, it supports these websites: